 With all the Christmas parties, family time, and rushing to get gifts, the last thing you need is a plumbing emergency during the holidays.
-End unwanted stress and get back to making memories this Christmas by following these simple preventative tips.
+End unwanted stress and get back to making memories this holiday season by following these simple Christmas plumbing tips.

 A constant leaky faucet can hurt your wallet if left without repair.
 Try to get ahead of these before guests arrive.

 Consider reading this article on how to find a water leak in your home.
 It could save you thousands of dollars and loads of frustration.
 Besides, wouldn’t you rather keep some of that money for yourself this Christmas? 😉

 Your pipes get cold, too.
 When they get too cold, the water inside them can freeze and expand.
 This leads to water damage and broken plumbing.
 Avoid burst pipes by insulating exposed pipes in garages or crawlspaces.
 Wrapping them in old towels works well in a pinch.

 3. Maintain Indoor Temperature